 As a culture and society, we need to do a better job of unpacking heteronormativity.
 We can unlearn the assumptions we make about other people’s sexuality based upon their physical appearance.
 As pansexuals, we will not be erased.
 We are here; we are queer, and we’re not going anywhere.

 Pansexuals are hugely underrepresented in film and television, which isn’t a surprise since society is still catching up in understanding what pansexuality is, and even being introduced to the term.
 Heteronormativity allows for writers and directors to create characters heterosexual without questioning why they are creating a heterosexual character.
 Heteronormativity allows most, if not all, of the characters in a film to be heterosexual and have its one token gay character.
 If we didn’t live in a heteronormative world, then there wouldn’t be such a disparity, heterosexual would not be the norm.

 Pansexual and bisexual representation onscreen is rare.
 While we have more lesbian and gay people onscreen than ever before, pansexuals and bisexuals pale in comparison.
-Off the top of my head, here is a list of TV shows and two films that has at least one pansexual or bisexual character.
+Off the top of my head, here are the TV shows and films that have at least one pansexual or bisexual character:

 Can we say that TV is doing a better job at queer representation?
 No doubt, we can.
 Films need to step up to the plate!
 But, both television and film needs to greatly improve their representation of pansexuals and bisexuals.
 The more we see pansexuals onscreen, the more pansexual will be normalized as a sexual orientation.
 But, we can’t wait for the media to change, we need to start now.
 It starts with deconstructing heteronormativity in our everyday lives.
 Notice the next time you make a judgment (whether it’s in your own head or out loud) about someone’s sexuality.